sigven/vcfmerge/README.md

 ### Notes

 - The tumor and control sample identifiers provided as input arguments _must_ match the names provided in the individual VCF files (sample columns)
 - Note that the script currently fully ignores multi-allelic sites (i.e. sites with multiple alternate alleles).
-However, from our experience, it seems that very few such sites contain somatic events with a _PASS_ status
+However, from our experience so far, it seems that limited sites of this nature contain somatic events with a _PASS_ status